flavienbwk/book-devops/eng/README.md

 In smaller teams, the IC often assumes all three roles.
 However, preparation for delegating these tasks during severe incidents is essential.

 Defining and organizing roles should be a part of your incident response procedure.
 Ensure clarity in your knowledge base so teams know how to act.
-Regularly train your teams for potential incidents (see chapter "[Evaluating Security and Training](#evaluating-security-and-training)").
+Regularly train your teams for potential incidents (see chapter "[Assessing security and training](#assessing-security-and-training)").
 Setting a low alert threshold can help expose teams to your incident response procedures more frequently.

-### The Importance of Communication
+### The importance of communication

 Communication is vital, whether with customers or internal teams.
 During a significant incident, Datadog emphasized in its postmortem[^DatadogMarch2023PM] the need for early communication about outages to both customers and internal teams.
 Here are some insights: